fzaiser/genfer/README.md

 * **Claim 5 (Section 6.4)**: There are trade-offs between the two semantics presented in the paper: while the Geometric Bound Semantics is much more informative, the Residual Mass Semantics is much faster in practice.

 The following instructions describe how to verify those claims.
+The solvers that our tool uses are **not fully deterministic**, so you may see **small discrepancies** in the running times and the results compared to the paper.